yxj0312/docs/Interview/Prepared Interview Question.md

 - two variables refer to the same content.

-- pass variables bey reference
+- pass variables by reference

 - return by reference